james-morrison/hebtools/README.md

 names, the set size used for statistic calculation can be by number of waves or time interval.

-**wad\_to\_dataframe.py** is a module than can process a Nortek AWAC wad file.
+In the **awac** folder there is a **wad\_to\_dataframe.py** module than can process a Nortek AWAC wad file.
 The pressure column can be then be processed in the same way as the Waverider heave displacement without the error correction.
+There is an **awac\_stats.py** module which uses an approach similar to wave_concat.py for calculating time interval based statistics.

 **test\_raw\_combined.py** is a module for testing the Load\_Raw\_Files and Wave_Stats classes, example buoy data is required to test, 1 month of